Kadaladu Vadaladu: Plot

-Once upon a time, King Anangapala of the Avanti had two wives, Vinutha Devi & Saritha Devi.
-Vikram is the progeny of the first and is the future holder.
+King Anangapala of the Avanti had two wives, Vinutha Devi & Saritha Devi.
+Vikram is the son of the first and the future heir.
 On his birthday, the traitors attempt to slay him, but staunch Chief Commander Veerasena shields him.
-Following, he detects the knaves as Chief Minister Charuvakudu, Deputy Commander Dindimavarma, including Saritha Devi with her sly brother Bhujangam as her son Vinoda Varma is next-in-line.
+He later detects that the consprators were Chief Minister Charuvakudu, Deputy Commander Dindimavarma, including Saritha Devi with her sly brother Bhujangam as her son Vinoda Varma is next-in-line.
 So, they ruse with a mask knack and create an illusion of a stolen bond to the king among Vinutha Devi & Veerasena.
 So, the king edicts capital punishment to two when Veerasena succeeds in absconding with Vinutha Devi & Vikram to prove their innocence, but the soldiers amputate his leg.
 Years roll by, and Vikram grows gallant, hip to the terrible lie, pledges to remove his mother's disgrace, and lands at the fort.
 Following this, he acquires the faith of the king, who deputes him as his bodyguard.
 Vikram falls for Madhumati, Bhujangam's daughter.
 Here, vengeful Kiriti, the son of Charuvakudu, evolves enmity for Vikram.
 Meanwhile, a brawl erupts between Vikram & Vinoda Varma as he, too, entices Madhumati.
 By exploiting it, Kiriti intrigues by putting Vinoda Varma to death, incriminating and counterfeiting Vikram as guilty in court.
 Whereat, Vinutha Devi arrives, and the king denounces her.
 Hence, Vikram flares up and escapes with his mother.
 From there, Vikram chases the blackguards in disguise forms and enlightens the fact to the king by defining the rift between brutal.
 At last, Vikram ceases the baddies.
 Finally, the movie ends on a happy note with the marriage of Vikram & Madhumati.